Relational space-time and de Broglie waves: Introduction

+In the same work, Barbour \& Bertotti constructed a metric on the space of orbits $Q_{0}\owns\left\{q\right\}$ which are the subsets of $Q$ invariant under the action of the Euclidean group.
+This metric was in turn used to deduce an intrinsic time variable from the separation between two elements in $Q_{0}$, whereby they were able to recover classical Newtonian mechanics in a Machian sense.
+It was also demonstrated that their framework is consistent with Lorentz invariant field theory and more generally gauge theories and general relativity are examples of the intrinsic time dynamics they construct.
+A comprehensive survey of this and other contemporary formulations of Machian dynamics is presented in \cite{Mer2018}.

-On the other hand, it is understood that the \emph{coordinate differences} in each frame of reference serve to characterise the relative motion, for instance it is the coordinate difference $(t_{2}-t_{1},x_{2}-x_{1})$ which serve to define the velocity and related energy-momentum of $\ob$ with reference to $K_a$.
-It is these {coordinate differences} and their transformation between reference frames which contains all physical information about the system of observers $\oa$ and $\ob$.
-In other words, the space-time locations labelled by $K_{a}$ and $K_{b}$ are not in themselves fundamental, however, the \emph{transformation of coordinate differences} from one reference frame to another is fundamental.
+In line with the work of Barbour \& Bertotti, in this paper time intervals are also understood to manifest through changing configurations of material objects.
+In contrast however, it will be argued that time variables emerges as an intrinsic property of the coordinate maps between the rest frames of the point-like observers.
+It is understood that the \emph{coordinate differences} in each frame of reference serve to characterise the relative motion.
+For instance it is the coordinate difference $(t_{2}-t_{1},x_{2}-x_{1})$ which serve to define the velocity and related energy-momentum of $\ob$ with reference to $K_a$.
+Here, the \emph{mappings of coordinate differences} between reference frames provides the framework to describe the relative motion of the observers $\oa$ and $\ob$, while these coordinate maps themselves are found to be naturally represented via de Broglie waves.